Brunei Food Guide

 Soto (Soto)

-Traditional soup dish made with chicken or beef broth, rice noodles, and toppings like shredded chicken, bean sprouts, and hard-boiled eggs.
-A comforting dish enjoyed for breakfast or lunch throughout Brunei.
+A soup of chicken or beef broth with rice noodles, topped with shredded chicken, bean sprouts, and hard-boiled eggs.
+Bruneians eat it for breakfast or lunch.

 Mee Goreng (Fried Noodles)

-Stir-fried yellow noodles with vegetables, eggs, and choice of meat in a savory sauce.
-A staple at night markets and food stalls.
+Yellow noodles stir-fried with vegetables, egg, and your choice of meat in a savory sauce.
+A night-market and food-stall staple.

 Allergens: